harry79ph/react-js-todo-organizer/README.md

 If user hovers over one of those buttons, a tooltip will appear about its function.

 ## Creating an item
-To create an item user fills in the form and click submit button.
-Items first go directly to Candos section when they created and then they can be moved from Candos section to Todos section using Move button.
+To create an item, users fill in the form and click submit button.
+Items first go directly to Candos section when they created and then they can be moved from Candos section to Todos section clicking Move button.
 ## Moving items between Candos and Todos sections
 Items can be replaced between the two sections by clicking Move button at any time.
 ## Deleting an item